oskardudycz/Ogooreck/README.md

 ### PUT

-You can also specify headers, e.g. `IF_MATCH` to perform optimistic concurrency check.
+You can also specify headers, e.g. `IF_MATCH` to perform an optimistic concurrency check.

 ```csharp
  public Task PUT_ConfirmsShoppingCart() =>